redcap-tools/redcap-tools.github.io/projects.md

 | [REDCap_API](https://github.com/james2012/REDCap_API)<br/>[![GitHub release](https://img.shields.io/github/release/james2012/REDCap_API.svg)](https://github.com/james2012/REDCap_API) | JavaScript | To Access REDCap by API. |
 | [REDCapR](https://github.com/OuhscBbmc/REDCapR)<br/>[![GitHub release](https://img.shields.io/github/release/OuhscBbmc/REDCapR.svg)](https://github.com/OuhscBbmc/REDCapR) | R<br/>[(Documentation)](https://github.com/OuhscBbmc/REDCapR/blob/master/documentation_peek.pdf) | Encapsulates functions to streamline calls from R to the REDCap API. |

-When you're choosing a library, consider if you need one that's been updated since REDCap's version 6.0.0 changes in Sept 2014.

 ## Common Resources

 The some developers of different libraries have collaborated to create resources not tied to any specific library.
 The finished products and the source code are available on GitHub, and any contributions or suggestions are welcomed.